metis

 When both a rule and a pattern recommendation are available, the rule wins (per §4.1).
 The pattern recommendation is not discarded — it’s recorded in the route.decided event as a deferred policy with its own evaluation.

-In Phase 3, an opt-in feature surfaces high-confidence pattern disagreement to the user:
+An opt-in feature surfaces high-confidence pattern disagreement to the user:

 pattern_disagreement: